Josebert2001/ibibio-fluent-speak/README.md

 1. Enter an English word or phrase in the search box
 2. The system will first search the local dictionary for instant results
-3. If not found locally, AI-enhanced online search will provide translations
+3. If not found locally, AI-enhanced online search will provide translations via Hugging Face
 4. View detailed results including pronunciation, cultural context, and examples

 ### Features Available

-- **Without API Key**: Local dictionary search with 1000+ entries
+- **Without Hugging Face Space**: Local dictionary search with 1000+ entries
+- **With Hugging Face Space**: Enhanced online search, AI-powered translations, and sentence processing
-- **With API Key**: Enhanced online search, cultural context, pronunciation guides, and alternative translations
+- **With Groq API Key**: Advanced cultural context, pronunciation guides, and alternative translations

 ## Architecture